|

 - An overview of the Industrial Decarbonisation Challenge

-- Laying the foundations for one low-carbon industrial cluster by 2030
+- Laying the foundations for four low-carbon industrial cluster by 2030

 - Working towards achieving the world’s first net-zero industrial cluster by 2040